colinli/vagrantfile/README.md

-# vagrantfile
-Template for vagrant
+# Template for vagrant

+* Use your own key
+* Multi platform supported